Bob Brown (comics): Career

 Brown began his career in comics during the 1940s, with his earliest known credit as both writer and artist of the "Criss Cross" backup feature in Fox Comics' teen-humor title Meet Corliss Archer.

 After some early work on titles from Marvel Comics precursor Timely Comics as it was transitioning into the 1950s iteration, Atlas Comics, he became regular artist of the feature "Vigilante" in DC Comics' Action Comics, drawing it in issues #152–185 (cover-dated Jan.
 1951 – Oct.
 1953).

 In addition to his work on DC Comics' "Vigilante" feature during this time, Brown drew sporadic stories for Atlas Comics and St. John Publications, as well as for such DC supernatural titles as House of Mystery and The Phantom Stranger.
 He began working exclusively for Atlas sometime in 1954, with the supernatural story "The Time Is Now" in Mystery Tales #25 (Jan.
 1955), signed W. R. Brown, the first of many he would draw in genres including Westerns and jungle adventures.
 With an unknown writer, tentatively identified as Atlas editor-in-chief Stan Lee, Brown produced the first version of the Rawhide Kid (related in name only to the more long-running character Lee and artist Jack Kirby created in 1960) in Rawhide Kid #1 (March 1955).
 Because another artist, Joe Maneely, drew the cover, often done before a comic's interior art, it is unclear whether Brown or Maneely created the character design.
 Brown continued on the title through issue #7 (March 1956), then freelanced for both Atlas and DC before becoming regular artist on the latter's American Revolutionary War series Tomahawk with issues #39 (March 1956).
 He would continue on that title, also doing other work for DC, through #52 (Dec.
 1959).

 With plotter Gardner Fox and scripter Edmond Hamilton, Brown co-created the feature "Space Ranger" in Showcase #15 (Aug.
 1958).
 He would continue drawing that science fiction adventure after it became a feature in Tales of the Unexpected and Mystery in Space, through issue #103 (July 1965) of the latter.
 He took over Challengers of the Unknown from that adventuring team's co-creator, artist Jack Kirby, beginning with issue #9 (Sept.
 1959).
 He would continue on it through #63 (Sept.
 1968), with the comic becoming his best-known, signature work.
 He and writer Arnold Drake created the Beast Boy character in Doom Patrol #99 (Nov.
 1965).
 Brown drew stories as well for DC's The Brave and the Bold, House of Secrets, Superboy, and World's Finest Comics.
 With writer Dennis O'Neil, he crafted Batman's first encounter with the League of Assassins in Detective Comics #405 (Nov.
-1970) and co-created the character Talia al Ghul in Detective Comics #411 (May 1971) as a recurring romantic interest for Batman.
+1970) and co-created the character Talia in Detective Comics #411 (May 1971) as a recurring romantic interest for Batman.